MicrosoftDocs/kaizala-docs.de-DE/Articles/Actions/KASClient/generated/enums/kasclient.kasformresultvisibility.md

 Zusammenfassung ist für alle Administratoren der Unterhaltung sichtbar

 ___
 <a id="all"></a>

 ###  <a name="all"></a>Alle

 **All**: = 0

-Die formularzusammenfassung ist für alle Personen in der Unterhaltung sichtbar.
+Die formularzusammenfassung ist für alle Benutzer in der Unterhaltung sichtbar.
+Für Broadcast Group umfasst dies keine Abonnenten.

 ___
 <a id="membersandsubscribers"></a>

 ###  <a name="membersandsubscribers"></a>MembersAndSubscribers